Blackboard Collaborate Original - Tips for Presenters (UW-Madison)

 Best Practices for Blackboard Collaborate Participants (including Moderators)

 1. Carefully read and follow the directions for logging in to the conference tools.

 2. Complete a system and browser compatibility check at least 24-48 hours before your conference.
 This will give you time to make any necessary changes (with the help of your IT department, if necessary).
-Use this link to perform a system and browser compatibility check on the Blackboard website.

 3. Launch your browser and connect to the web portion of the conference early (10 minutes prior to the start of conference -- for slower connections, allow for more time in advance of the conference).
 Connect to the audio portion following successful web connection.
 Note: If also using a teleconference for audio, be sure to make note of the phone number and passcode.